pollfish/docs/android/google-play.md

 ```

-> **Note:** If you cannot see surveys even in developer mode, please do check your logs to see if this is related your current version of Google Play Services
+> **Note:** If you cannot see surveys even in developer mode, please do check your logs to see if this is related with your current version of Google Play Services

 </br>

 ### 4\.
-Add Pollfis aar library to your project
+Add Pollfish aar library to your project

 Download Pollfish Android SDK or reference it through jCenter().

 #### **Download Pollfish Android SDK**

-Add Pollfish **.AAR** file to your project libraries
+Import Pollfish **.AAR** file to your project libraries

 If you are using Android Studio, right click on your project and select New Module.
-Then select Import .JAR or .AAR Package option and from the file browser locate pollfish jar or aar file.
-Right click again on your project and in Module Dependencies tab choose to add pollfish module that you recently added, as a dependency.
+Then select Import .JAR or .AAR Package option and from the file browser locate Pollfish aar file.
+Right click again on your project and in the Module Dependencies tab choose to add Pollfish module that you recently added, as a dependency.

 **OR**

 #### **Retrieve Pollfish Android SDK through jCenter()**

-Retrieve Pollfish through **jCenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') in  dependencies section:
+Retrieve Pollfish through **jCenter()** with gradle by adding the following line in your project **build.gradle** (not the top level one, the one under 'app') in  dependencies section:

 ```
 dependencies {